rust-lang/reference/src/items/implementations.md

 # Implementations

-An _implementation_ is an item that associates items with a *implementing type*.
+An _implementation_ is an item that associates items with an *implementing type*.

 There are two types of implementations: Bare implementations and [trait] implementations.